CFHI Virtual Global Health Practicum

-The virtual practicum consists of a 110-200 hours (depending on the university/institution) and must address at least three (3) of the Global Health Education Competencies.
+The virtual practicum is a meaningful learning experience for the student for the entire duration of the project and must address at least three (3) of the Global Health Education Competencies.
 CFHI identifies appropriate projects for applicants based on the needs and interests of our global partners.
 CFHI utilizes an Asset-Based Community Development approach, so all practicum projects are locally-led and building on existing strengths and resources, prioritizing sustainability and best practices for ethical engagement.

 In addition to developing and sharpening global health capacities, trainees will build skills needed to effectively work across intercultural teams, as they will play a key role in keeping project timelines moving and ensure milestones and deliverables are met.

 CFHI is currently offering practica focused in the following countries, and new sites may be added:

 If you are interested in a practicum, please submit your application on this page and send your resume or CV to email@example.com.
 A CFHI team member will follow up to schedule an interview.